Amyleep97/AmyPearce_T1A2/Readme.md

 - Contact page has a form and a Submit button.
 - Blog page has links that go to each blog page.

+## My decision making process/aesthetic of my website

+- Originally I was going with a clean website with a simple black heading and navigation bar.
+I changed my mind along the way as the font-family that I found on google fonts felt more accurate to my style.
+It gives a retro look overall and brings out my personality without even realising it, from there I went with what was working well together.

+## How the components and styling will engage the audience

+- This retro looking style will bring in an audience that want something unique instead of a normal looking website.
+Most people aim for something that is accepted by everyone but this style feels genuine and comforting to those that want to present their buisness with their own aesthetic.
+The kind of buisness's and companys I hope to engage with are those in the gaming and creative industry.

+## The structure of this website and how different pages will be navigated

+- The overall website is very easy to navigate and clear to read, with a straight forward navigation bar at the very head of the website that leads to each page.

 ## Screenshots

 ### Figma